 In both Australia and New Zealand, an energy rating label is a label that’s required to be affixed to various appliances prior to retail sale, which includes domestic single phase and also non-ducted air conditioners that are for household use.
-For non-ducted household air conditioners that don’t have a label, you can still compare models online or by downloading a free Energy Rating app.

 The label essentially allows consumers to compare the energy efficiency of a product and helps them work out its capacity, which is how much power a particular model needs to run.

 Air conditioner star ratings are a standard measure of both the cooling and heating efficiency of an air conditioning unit, which, in industry terms, represents the Energy Efficient Ratio (EER) in terms of cooling and the Co-efficient Of Performance (COP) in terms of heating.
 In order to work these out, the ratio of the energy output (or capacity) of a unit is divided by the power input.

 Air conditioners have their own specific star rating labels, which are slightly different from labels found on other electrical products.
 Cooling-only systems have a set of blue stars, while those that both heat and cool (like reverse cycle systems) have a set of red stars as well which represent their heating capacity.
 Products are rated according to the number of stars on the label – the more stars it has, the more efficient it is.